-A new applicant for listing that is incorporated in the jurisdiction of this country guide should refer to the revised Appendix 3 of the Main Board and GEM Listing Rules (where applicable) for the expected Core Shareholder Protection Standards required by the Exchange1.
+A new applicant that is incorporated in the jurisdiction of this country guide should refer to the revised Appendix 3 of the Main Board and GEM Listing Rules (where applicable) for the expected Core Shareholder Protection Standards required by the Exchange 1.
 Should there be any changes in the laws, regulations and market practices described in this country guide which might or would adversely affect a new applicant's compliance with the expected Core Shareholder Protection Standards or any Listing Rules, such new applicant should inform the Exchange of any such changes.
 A new applicant is also encouraged to consult the Exchange at the earliest opportunity if there is any enquiry on the guidance or requirements in this country guide.
-Italy must confirm to the Exchange, with its initial application for listing, that the Italian laws, regulations and market practices contained in this guide are still applicable, or provide us with details of any changes, and inform us of any other Italian laws, regulations and market practices that are relevant to its circumstances.